Seeing Signal in a Time Series

 5. The Write-Up

-Trend YoY growth is +6.21%, accelerating by 2 bps/month over the last 6Y.
+Trend YoY growth is +6.21%, accelerating by 22 bps/year over the last 6Y.
 Deviations have remained below trend for 29 consecutive periods.
 Latest: +6.17%, 4 bps below trend, a 0.0σ deviation.
 The latest YoY reading is boosted by 225 bps due to a easy comparison base from Dec '23.

-The point is to front-load interpretation.
-A reader scanning twenty series should be able to read the sentence and know immediately whether to look closer or move on.
+A reader scanning twenty series should be able to read the sentence and know whether to look closer or move on.

 6. The Complete Picture